dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 After the successful creation of that profile, click on `Get link`.
 This will prompt you with the configuration text for your WireGuard client.
 Keep this window open for later, you will need to paste this configuration text into your respective WireGuard client or you can download the configuration as a text file.

-> :warning: If you want to access your DAppNode with multiple devices, make sure to create a configuration profile for each and every device that hosts a WireGuard client :warning:
+> :warning: If you want to access your Dappnode with multiple devices, make sure to create a configuration profile for each and every device that hosts a WireGuard client :warning:

 These are the recommended WireGuard clients: